Theme

 MOSS-TTS-Nano is a tiny multilingual speech generation model from MOSI.AI and the OpenMOSS team, positioned for real-time TTS, CPU-friendly local use, and a simple enough deployment stack for demos or lightweight product integration.

 The repository positions MOSS-TTS-Nano as a small-footprint speech model for real-time generation, local setup, and multilingual use.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is